suzuki-shunsuke/resume/resume.md

 ## Blog

 I published what I did in my work on the corporate blog and my OSS on my personal blog.
-I write mostly in Japanese, but sometimes I also write in English.
+I write mainly in Japanese, but sometimes I also write in English.

 https://suzuki-shunsuke.github.io/profile/blog

 ## Contribute to OSS

-I contribute to various OSS, most notably [Terraform Docker Provider](https://github.com/kreuzwerker/terraform-provider-docker) and [Terraform AWS Provider](https://github.com/hashicorp/terraform-provider-aws).
+I contribute to various OSS, notably [Terraform Docker Provider](https://github.com/kreuzwerker/terraform-provider-docker) and [Terraform AWS Provider](https://github.com/hashicorp/terraform-provider-aws).
 Especially, I contribute to Terraform Docker Provider as a Collaborator.

 [List of Contributions by Pull Request](https://suzuki-shunsuke.github.io/profile/oss-contribution)